MansiQATester/MansiQATester/README.md

 ---

-### 💻 Programming Languages

-- Java: Strong knowledge of Java for building automation test scripts and supporting framework development.
-- JavaScript: Used for test automation scripting and enhancing automation frameworks.
-- TypeScript: Experience in writing structured and scalable automation code for modern testing frameworks.

----

 ### ⚙️ Automation Frameworks & Tools

 - Selenium WebDriver: Extensive experience in automating web application testing, including functional and regression testing using Page Object Model and data-driven frameworks.